-The oil and gas industry, along with infrastructure, would be obvious beneficiaries; however, agribusiness projects, especially in the livestock and dairy sectors, also are likely to benefit from the easing of sanctions.
+The oil and gas industry, along with infrastructure, would be obvious beneficiaries; however, agribusiness projects, especially in the livestock and dairy sectors, are also likely to benefit from the easing of sanctions.
 Large agribusiness companies are already present in Iran and most, such as Danone, entered the market before international sanctions were imposed in 2012.

 Since the agreement, Iran has made a number of deals related to grain and fertilisers imports, which demonstrates that hurdles to imports are easing.
 In September 2013, Iran's Agricultural Support Services Company issued a tender to buy 60,000 tonnes of potassium sulphate, its first tender in two years.
 Belgian chemical firm Tessenderlo won this tender.
-In February, Iran bought at least 400,000 tonnes of wheat from Russia and the European Union in the first big state-sponsored purchase since December 2013.
 We believe private Iranian buyers are likely to make more active purchases this year as trade becomes easier in line with the easing of restrictions on Iran's banking system.
 The government stepped up state purchases in recent years in order to deal with rising hurdles to trade.